-Frozen imagawayaki is sold frozen in Japanese supermarkets, and you simply warm them up and serve.
+Imagawayaki is sold frozen in Japanese supermarkets, and you simply warm them up and then serve them.

 These are pretty yummy too, but I recommend getting them fresh from local markets and street vendors so you can experience that amazing crispy crust and spongy interior.

 The best imagawayaki is sold at street food stalls and snack stalls in markets or near train stations and department stores.

 Until you try this tasty snack, it’s hard to imagine why it’s so popular in Japan.
 But once you do, you’ll no doubt enjoy that it’s sweet, but not overly so, like American syrupy and chocolatey pancakes.